Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 The 6 Main Deck Monsters (excluding [Driangle](#Ritual)) synergise really well together.
 The [Level 6 non-Tuners](#Level-6-non-Tuners) can banish the [Level 3 Tuners](#Level-3-Tuners), while the Level 3 Tuners can move the Level 6 Tuners, each triggering the other’s effects to gain advantage.
 The banished Tuners can then be retrieved with [Algorithm](#Algorithm--Scramble) or [Axis](#Level-3-non-Tuners).
 [Angular](#Level-3-non-Tuners) and [Secant](#Level-6-non-Tuners) grant even more consistency, by searching other Monsters.

 ### Formacions
-The ideal turn one endboard consists of 1 Monster of each Summoning tecnique, and as *many* [Traps](#Trap-Interruption) as can possibly be obtained.
+The ideal turn one endboard consists of 1 Monster of each Summoning technique, and as *many* [Traps](#Trap-Interruption) as can possibly be obtained.

 | card | evolucion | notes |
 | :--- | :-------- | :---- |